Key West’s relaxing rhythm lures visitors all the way to the end of the Overseas Highway.

 The Conch Republic is a small island located at the southernmost reach of the continental United States.
 Most folks know it as Key West, Florida, the last in a string of islands marking the boundary between the Atlantic Ocean and the Gulf of Mexico.
 But there’s much more to the Conch Republic than geography.

 In addition to marvelous scenery, warm waters, and good weather, the Conch Republic vibrates.
 It’s a rhythm.
 Not apparent.
-Not visible.
-Not audible.
-Not detectible, really, except on an unconscious level.
+Invisible.
+Soundless.
+Not detectable, really, except on an unconscious level.

 The Conch (pronounced “conk”) affects travelers and resident denizens on a subliminal level, preparing human cells, nerves, and digestive apparatus to dance, eat, and embrace life.
 Pay attention to the call, or you doom yourself to an unenlightened experience.